Marian Kocner: Businessman cleared of ordering murders that rocked Slovakia

 The man convicted of acting as a go-between, Zoltan Andrusko, told their trial that Zsuzsova had told him the murder had been ordered by Kocner.

 The panel of three judges found Zsuzsova guilty of involvement in both plots but Kocner was cleared of all charges.
-He is already serving 19 years in jail.
+He is already serving 19 years in jail for unrelated fraud.
 She is entitled to appeal against the verdict.

+Relatives of the murdered couple expressed their disbelief at Kocner's second acquittal.
+They said Zsuzsova had no motive to order the killings on her own, and it had been proved that she was working directly for the businessman.

 Slovakia is currently undergoing further political turbulence after Eduard Heger resigned this month as prime minister because he lost a vote of no confidence.